...

 What is the purpose of our USB drop action?

 The goal of this attack is to install malicious software, such as malware, on the victim’s computer and gain access to their system.
-But sometimes a signal that the USB stick has been inserted into the computer and the files opened is sufficient for the client.
+In some cases, a signal that the USB drive has been inserted into the computer and the files opened is sufficient for the client.

 Our USB drop action simulates a real attack on your organization.
-During this attack, insight is provided on how to respond to this attack and the possible consequences of a successful attack.
+During this attack, insight is gained into how this attack is responded to and what the possible consequences could be of a successful attack.
 It provides a great starting point to increase employee resilience and raise awareness levels.

 In a USB drop, the following research questions are formulated: